SAP-samples/cap-local-development-workshop/exercises/05/README.md

 }
 ```

 So far so good.
-At this point we'll imagine we're going to start working on a new plugin.
+At this point let's imagine we're going to start working on a new plugin.

 ### Create the plugin package